What should I do if my lease has an illegal provision?

 Answer:

-2. The tenant may force the landlord to send out a correction to all tenants who signed the lease and prevent the landlord from breaking the rules in future leases
+• You can require the landlord to send a correction to all tenants who signed the lease to prevent future violations.

-3. The tenant may sue the landlord for $250.00 or any actual costs from the bad lease, whichever is more.
+• You can sue the landlord for $250 or your actual costs from the illegal lease, whichever is greater.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.